nichdel/agorawiki/Home.md

 If you need to do tables, consider [using this markdown table generator](http://www.tablesgenerator.com/markdown_tables).
 It has a gui, and can import markdown or csv.

+If you want to make changes via git for authentication or automation purposes, see [[this page | Git]]

 ----

 Rules